macwis/flask_bokeh/README.md

 SQLALCHEMY_DATABASE_URI=postgres+psycopg2://postgres:postgres@localhost:5432/bokehfun
 ```

 # Running

 `gunicorn -w 4 flask_gunicorn_embed:app`

 What it does it serves a bokeh server app embedded in Flask with a wait for SQL query result.

-There is 5s sleep in an SQL query, blocking, which after execution pushes the chart render to the client - it imiatates a long runnign SQL query.
+There is 5s sleep in an SQL query, blocking, which after execution pushes the chart render to the client - it imitates a long running SQL query.

 The service is available concurrently to multiple users at the same time.

 # Description

 Basic reading material:

 - https://docs.bokeh.org/en/latest/docs/user_guide/server.html
   Important quote: "There is currently no locking around adding next tick callbacks to documents.
 It is recommended that at most one thread adds callbacks to the document.
 It is planned to add more fine-grained locking to callback methods in the future."

 - https://panel.holoviz.org/user_guide/Server_Deployment.html
   Important quote: "Once you have deployed the app you might find that if your app is visited by more than one user at a time it will become unresponsive.
 In this case you can use the Heroku CLI to scale your deployment."

 # Observations:

 1. The scaling happens on the thread level - where each thread opens up a communication port for a websocket.
-Once thread - one user :(
+One thread - one user :(

 2. When integrating with a Flask app and rasing server instances we can specify the port via `sockets, port = bind_sockets("localhost", 5100)`, but there is no port range option so while running `-w 4` we need to use `0` - eventually not knowing which ports are going to be randomly picked.